awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 }
 ```

+Index health must be green to perform a migration\.
 If you migrate several indices in quick succession, you can get a summary of all migrations in plaintext, similar to the `_cat` API:

 ```
 GET _ultrawarm/migration/_status?v